£0.00

 1. Function

-Be it wedding, sports, or professional, Attire is always connoted with formal or specialised dress codes.
+Whether a wedding, sports, or professional, attire is always associated with formal or specialised dress codes.

 2. Aesthetics